What to Write on Your Wedding Invitations, Line by Line

 Wedding Invitation Wording Etiquette

-• Be concise.
-It's important that your guests have all the necessary information to attend your wedding, but overloading your invites with text can actually result in them missing something important.
+• Be concise: Overloading your invites with text can actually result in guests missing something important.
 Not to mention, it takes away from the gorgeous design you picked out.
 Clarity is key, so just give the essential details and leave the rest for your insert cards or wedding website.

-• Consider who's hosting.
-Traditionally, wedding invitation wording included the name of the person hosting (i.e. paying for) the wedding.
+• Consider the host: Traditionally, wedding invitation wording includes the name of the person hosting (i.e. paying for) the wedding.
 Nowadays, this isn't always the parent(s) of a bride.
-You could be funding the wedding yourselves as a couple or have the help of both of your parents or loved ones.
-As such, it's respectful to list anyone contributing to your big day on your invites, either by name or in the form of a short line, such as, "Together with their families."
+Still, it's respectful to list anyone contributing to your big day on your invites, either by name or in the form of a short line, like "together with their families."

-• Reflect your wedding's formality.
-How you word your wedding invitations is an indication of the overall formality of the occasion.
+• Consider formality: How you word your wedding invitations correlates to the formality of the occasion.
 If you want guests to wear black-tie attire, opt for traditional wording.
-Conversely, if you'd prefer to keep it casual on your wedding day, feel free to explore modern and playful wording examples.
-Choosing the appropriate type of wording is especially important if you don't plan to explicitly state the dress code on invites.
+Conversely, if you'd prefer to keep it casual on your wedding day, feel free to explore modern and playful phrasing.

-• Include an insert card.
-There are certain pieces of information that don't belong in a wedding invitation suite—most notably, your registry details.
+• Include an insert card: There are certain pieces of information that don't belong on a wedding invitation—most notably, your registry details.
 Instead, provide guests with a link to your wedding website on a separate insert card.
 (Psst, The Knot has matching wedding websites and invitations for a cohesive design experience.)
 You can also use an insert card for anything that doesn't fit on your wedding invites, such as dress code advice or details of a backup venue in case of bad weather.

 Still have some questions about how to write your wedding invitations?
 We address the most common wording questions below, including the protocol for whose name goes first and the proper language to use for dress code details.